ÃÛÌÒTV

 Professor

-Professor Gita?
-Gill is a tenured full professor of environmental law at the Northumbria School of Law, Northumbria University, UK.
-Her research interest and published work in leading peer-reviewed journals forms a coherent body reflecting the thematic issues including access to environmental justice, climate change, biodiversity, SDGs, sustainability and good governance in Asia with a focus on India.
+Her research interest and published work in leading peer-reviewed journals forms a coherent body reflecting the thematic issues including access to environmental justice, climate change, biodiversity, land rights, SDGs and sustainability with a focus on India.

 ?